nashtash/learn_ml/_posts/2020-04-linux-arch-manjaro.md

 The Manjaro version of Linux Arch follows the KISS-principle.
 Where as KISS stands for Keep It Simple Supid.
 With Manjaro we don't need to configurate much.
 Most of the configuration is running smoothly in the background.

-**Create Bootable USB Drive Using dd Command**
+**1. Create Bootable USB Drive**

-First you need a little software called [dd](http://www.chrysocome.net/downloads/dd-0.5.zip) that will help us to set up a bootable USB.
-After you downloaded it, make sure that you have the dd.exe in the same directory as the Manjore ISO image.
+First you need to set up a bootable USB.
+Formatierung After you downloaded the manjaro IS= you have to copy the image onto the USB disk.
-Open the commandline with **cmd** and navigate with `cd [PATH]` command to the directory with the dd.exe file.
-`cd documents/linux` then type `ren dd.exe dd-removeable.exe` and press Enter.
-This will restrict dd to removable drive types, such as USB drives, to prevent accidents.